Malachite01/Malachite01/README.md

 - 🎧 [A Tool to fix music libraries for the iPod](https://github.com/Malachite01/ipod_rockbox_flac_optimizer) can fix cover art and FLAC bitrate and sample rate.

-- 🎵 [A Deezer to MP3](https://github.com/Malachite01/deezer_to_mp3) python script, to make local backup of your deezer playlist.
+- 🎵 [A Deezer to MP3](https://github.com/Malachite01/deezer_to_mp3) (Archived) python script, to make local backup of your deezer playlist.

 - 🎼 [A polyrhythm vizualizer](https://github.com/Malachite01/polyrhythm_visualizer) developed with a mathematical approach in mind, in Unity C#.